xuezhen2018/SceneX/README.md

 # Learning to simulate complex scenes
-This repository contains the code, engine and the generated data for SceneX, which will be published soon.
+This repository contains the code, engine and the generated data for SceneX, which will be published soon.<br>
 # Paper
 [Learning to simulate complex scenes](https://arxiv.org/abs/2006.14611?context=cs.CV).